CharlieKlawitter/CharlieKlawitter/README.md

 - 👋 Hi, I’m @CharlieKlawitter
 - 👀 I’m interested in the application of Machine Learning and Cryptography in Federal Law Enforcement.
-- 🌱 I’m currently doing research in Machine Learning and Cryptography
+- 🌱 I’m currently doing research in Machine Learning and Quantum Chemistry
 - 📫 How to reach me charlieklawitter@gmail.com or klawitter9126@uwlax.edu
-- ⚡ School: Freshman at University of Wisconsin-La Crosse studying Mathematics and Computer Science
+- ⚡ School: Freshman at the University of Wisconsin-La Crosse studying Mathematics and Computer Science

 <!---
 CharlieKlawitter/CharlieKlawitter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.